 7) Trip Pictures

 There are lots of gorgeous spreads with pictures and journaling and washi tape on pinterest (like this one), but I decided to go with more simple approach when I taped some trip pictures into my journal.
 I really like how it looks and it’s fun to see these pics whenever i flip through my journal.
 I’d recommend using double-sided tape when taping pictures into your journal.

 I hope you enjoyed these ideas!
-If you’re still itching for more bullet journal travel inspiration, check out my board on pinterest.
+If you’re still itching for more bullet journal travel inspiration, check out board section on Pinterestthis board section on Pinterest.